NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 \# of crashes where anyone was involved with a particular person attribute \(eg. BAC level range, age, person type\)

-\# of crashes where any vehicle was involved with a particular vehicle attribute \(eg. vehicle type, vehicle year range\)
+\# of crashes where any vehicle was involved with a particular vehicle attribute \(eg. vehicle type\)

 ### NJSP Fatal Involved